Hugh Valden McFarland

 He will truly be missed by many.

-McFarland is survived by his wife, Valerie; daughter, Nicole (Doug) Grubb, of Denver; son, Casey, of Craig; mother, Eunice McFarland, of Craig; his brother, LaVerne; grandsons Kayle and Dane, of Denver; brother-in-law, Randy Pugh, of Pueblo, Colo.; and mother-in-law, Edna Paulson, of Craig.
+McFarland is survived by his wife, Valerie; daughter, Nicole (Doug) Grubb, of Denver; son, Casey, of Craig; mother, Eunice McFarland, of Craig; grandsons Kaule and Dane, of Denver; brother-in-law, Randy Pugh, of Pueblo, Colo.; and mother-in-law, Edna Paulson, of Craig.